jarrettmeyer/TypeScript_and_AngularJS/README.md

 ## About This Application

 +   Folder layout is by feature (dashboard, todo, settings, etc.), not by type (controllers, models, services, etc.).
     The exception to this is the `services` folder, which is for services that are consumed by multiple features.
 +   Tests are kept next to the files they are meant to test.
 +   [tsd](https://github.com/DefinitelyTyped/tsd) is used to download TypeScript definition files.
 These files are kept in `scripts/typings`.
 +   The `scripts/typings/all.d.ts` is used as a shortcut for having lots of references at the top of your `*.ts` files.
++   This application does not rely on the IDE for anything.
+Everything is accomplished via the command line.

 ### app.auth